Get personalized support for your family

 How is it used?

 Substituted amphetamines, such as DOM, DOB and MDA, can be taken orally or nasally.
-They are most often found in either powder or pill form.
-Because they are produced illegally in clandestine laboratories, they are seldom pure.
+Because they are produced illegally in secret laboratories, they are rarely pure.
 The dosage amount in a capsule or tablet and the quality of the substance is likely to vary considerably.

 These drugs may have mood-altering effects and may produce hallucinations.

 Large doses or long-term use may result in stimulant psychosis, a psychotic state which includes delusions and thought disorder.
 MDA can also have the following short-term effects: agitation, sweating, increased blood pressure and heart rate, convulsions and cardiac effects.